-The Title IX Grievance Procedure applies to allegations of sexual discrimination, including sexual harassment, sexual assault, stalking, domestic violence, and dating violence, occurring in the United States and in an educational program or activity of any campus within the Arkansas State University System, which is made by a person participating in or attempting to participate in an educational program or activity of the campus.
+The Title IX (Sexual Harassment Discrimination) Grievance Procedure applies only to allegations of Sexual Harassment Discrimination occurring in the United States and in an educational program or activity of any campus within the Arkansas State University System, which is made by a person participating in or attempting to participate in an educational program or activity of the campus.
+Sexual Harassment Discrimination refers specifically to allegations of Sexual Harassment under Title IX, Sexual Assault, Stalking, Domestic Violence, and Dating Violence, as those terms are defined below (collectively, "Sexual Harassment Discrimination").
 Sexual Harassment under Title IX is defined as unwelcome gender-based verbal or physical conduct and occurs when:

 - 1. Submission to, or toleration of, such conduct is made a term or condition of instruction, employment, or participation in other university activities; - 2.
 Submission to, or rejection of, such conduct is used as a basis for employment or education decisions affecting the individual; or - 3.
-Such conduct is severe, pervasive, and objectionably offensive such that it has the effect of unreasonably interfering with an individual's education or employment performance or creating an intimidating, hostile, or offensive university environment.
+Such conduct is severe, pervasive, and objectively offensive such that it has the effect of unreasonably interfering with an individual's education or employment performance.

-Sexual assault occurs when a person is subjected to an unwanted sexual act without consent.
-Sexual acts occur without consent when they are performed by force, in response to a threat, against a person's will, or where a person is incapable of giving consent due to minority, intellectual impairment, or use of mind altering substances such as drugs or alcohol.
+Sexual Assault occurs when a person is subjected to an unwanted sexual act without consent.
+Sexual acts occur without consent when they are performed by force, in response to a threat, against a person's will, or where a person is incapable of giving consent due to minority, intellectual impairment, or use of mind-altering substances such as drugs or alcohol.